Slum upgrading: Pollution solutions

 In cities such as Mexico City, Mexico, the local government has installed a program which prohibits the driving of certain cars on certain days of the week, depending on color-coded stickers assigned based on license plate numbers.
-This has reduced the pollution levels in Mexico City drastically and has greatly increased the quality of life and safety of the air for all inhabitants, even though it is still at a level, which scientists say, is equivalent to smoking half a pack of cigarettes per day because of the still vast number of cars and unregulated industry, releasing masses of pollutants into the Mexico city air.
+This has reduced the pollution levels in Mexico City drastically and has greatly increased the quality of life and safety of the air for all inhabitants, even though it is still at a level, which scientists say, is equivalent to smoking half a pack of cigarettes per day because of the still vast number of cars and unregulated industry, releasing masses of pollutants into the Mexico City air.
 Also, the government has invested in a scheme to improve the city's public transport system, and more specifically its trains.
 It has invested to provide many new stops in the city, and new trains and rails too.
 So far, this has also decreased pollution levels significantly by reducing the number of cars on the roads.
 The scheme has been underway for roughly 4 years now.

 Single-family homes

-According to the report, Alagados The story of integrated slum upgrading in Salvador (Bahia), Brazil, this Cities Alliance project focused on upgrading slums with single-family homes.
-The project known as PATS (Technical and Social Support Project) was a partnership between Cities Alliance, the Italian Government, and the World Bank.
+In Salvador (Bahia), Brazil, a Cities Alliance project focused on upgrading slums with single-family homes.
+The project, known as PATS (Technical and Social Support Project) was a partnership between Cities Alliance, the Italian Government, and the World Bank.

+The project had three goals: slum elimination, community engagement and education, and improving residents' access to services.
 The main goal of the project was slum elimination in the area.
 This was to be done by moving the families from their informal settlement into single-family homes in a newly developed area.
-Another goal of the project was community engagement and education.
-This program planned to incorporate educational programs that would teach residents how to improve their health, education, and economic status.
-Another goal was improving the resident's access to services.
-In this model the program would give the families access to utilities such as garbage collection, connection to water, electricity, and sewage.
+Community engagement and education was achieved by incorporating educational programs that would teach residents how to improve their health, education, and economic status.
+To improve residents' access to services, the program would give the families access to utilities such as garbage collection, and connection to water, electricity, and sewage.

-According to the report 984 families were transferred into new homes over a 5-year period.
+According to the report, 984 families were transferred into new homes over a 5-year period.
 These families all had the opportunity to attend courses on how to improve other aspects of their lives specifically their health, education, and finances.
-At the time of this report 80% of the families had garbage collection, 71% were connected to water, 88% were connected to electricity, and 84% were connected to sewage.
-This model achieved the stated objective of reduction/elimination of the slum population in that area by almost 1,000 homes while improving other aspects of the families' day-to-day life.
+At the time of this report, 80% of the families had garbage collection, 71% were connected to water, 88% were connected to electricity, and 84% were connected to sewage.
+This model achieved the stated objective of reduction/elimination of the slum population in that area by almost 1,000 homes while improving other aspects of the families' day-to-day lives.